zikunz/tp/docs/UserGuide.md

 3. The most popular item(s) will be shown.

 Note:
 > 📄 There can be multiple items which are the most popular.
-This happens when more than one item have most number of
+This happens when more than one item have the most number of
 > sales. <br>
 > 📄 If the item no longer exists in the item list, the number of sales of that item is lost. <br>
 > 📄 The hard limit for items sales is 2147483647.